Dave-Hughes/eqbrain/README.md

 ## 🌱 Project Status

 EQBrain is currently in active development.
-We're working hard to bring you the best possible platform for emotional intelligence development.
+We're working hard to bring you the best possible platform for earthquake data analysis and monitoring.
 Stay tuned for updates and new features!

 ---